notrab/dumbo/examples/cookie-latte/README.md

 # Cookie Auth Latte Example

-This example showcases how to use the Latte templating engine to render views and pass them to Dumbo for displaying as HTML pages.
+This example showcases how to use the Latte templating engine to render views and cookies for a simple naive auth example.

 ## Getting Started